Go Back

 Servings: 1

-- miscellaneous items Moss found under trees or at flower shops, pine cones, dried flowers or greenery, burlap is an option instead of moss as well.
+• moss found under trees or at flower shops, pine cones, dried flowers or greenery, burlap etc

-Cut a large circle around the stem and remove the seeds.
+• Cut a large circle around the pumpkin stem and remove the seeds with a spoon.
 Make sure you open the pumpkin enough to fit in your container.

-Before placing the container in the pumpkin, fill it halfway with dirt.
+• Before placing the container in the pumpkin, fill it halfway with potting soil.

-Remove the succulents from their pots and gently separate and remove some of the dirt.
+• Remove the succulents from their pots and gently separate and remove some of the dirt/soil.
 Fill your pot with a variety of succulents and add just a bit of water.

 Scan this QR code with your phone's camera to view this recipe on your mobile device.